Premik/blender_rhubarb_lipsync_ng/dev.md

 * Set start frame?
 * place-on-strip op - add redo support, asking for channel and framein the re-do dialog
 * Set the panel tab name in the preferences
-* Job instance is hooked to Object class, so it is incorrectly shared between blender object, make some per-object registration
 * Cue item-add onchanged handlers to properties to flush the cached Cue object.
 And change the properties to use setter/gettr of the Cue object directly
 * Add license files
 * Icons (especially cue icons) hard to see.
-Nearli inivisible on dark background
+Nearly  inivisible on dark background.
+Blender supports automatic icon inverting/coloring only for inbuilt incons.
 * Limit possible selection to armature and mesh-object only? (and not obj.library).
 Or hook the properties to the Collection instead of Object?
+* CapturePanel: Place the two button cui list should be placed elsewhere.
+The Visual Options and Cleanup.

 ## Baking